cyrenajs/cyrena/README.md

 1. The first argument is a static VDOM, which can contain streams and other components (even inline components!
 We'll see them later).
 1. The second argument is the sinks object, which contains all of the sinks for the current component, _except the view_.
-1. The third argument is the sources object which Powercycle will pass to all of the components found in the VDOM.
+1. The third argument is the sources object which Powercycle will pass to the components during the VDOM traversal.

-Let's see a simple example:
+Let's see a basic example of an atomic component:

 ```jsx
 // Regular Cycle.js component